Introduction To Greenhouse Capsicum Cultivation Project Report

 Growing bed preparation and sterilization of soil

-The farming area should be ploughed thoroughly and should be supplied with well decomposed organic manure, sand and sawdust @ 10-20 kg/m².
+The farming area should be ploughed thoroughly and should be supplied with well-decomposed organic manure, sand, and sawdust @ 10-20 kg/m².
 The greenhouse should have raised beds for cultivating capsicum plants and these beds should be drenched with 4% formaldehyde and left covered for 3 to 5 days.
 The polythene cover over the beds is removed and the beds should be raked regularly to remove the formaldehyde fumes trapped inside.
-This is a process of fumigation which sterilizes the soil and minimizes the occurrence of soil borne diseases.
+This is a process of fumigation that sterilizes the soil and minimizes the occurrence of soil-borne diseases.
 The minimum dimensions of the bed are 100 cm wide, 22 cm high with a walking space of 45 to 50 cm between the beds.

 Each capsicum plant is trained to retain only 2 or 4 stems.
 To maintain this, pruning the plants after 15-20 days of planting is essential with an interval of 7 days.
 After 4 months, pruning is done once in 10 days.